Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Problem Setting

-The results in this paper are very closely related to our previous work~\cite{balzano2014local} and \cite{zhang2015global}.
+The results in this paper are very closely related to our previous work~\cite{balzano2014local}.
 In \cite{balzano2014local}, we prove that, within a local region of the true subspace, an expected improvement of their defined convergence metric for each iteration of GROUSE can be obtained.
 In contrast, we establish global convergence results to a global minimizer from any random initialization for fully sampled data, and extend the local convergence results to compressively sampled data.
 We also expand the local convergence results in \cite{balzano2014local} to a much less conservative region, and we provide a much simpler analysis framework that can be applied to different sampling strategies.
 Moreover, for each iteration of the GROUSE algorithm, the expected improvement on the convergence metric defined in \cite{balzano2014local} only holds locally in both theory and practice, while our theoretical result provides a tighter bound for the global convergence behavior of GROUSE over a variety of simulations.
 This suggests that our result has more promise to be extended to a global result for both missing data and compressively sampled data.
-In \cite{zhang2015global}, we only consider fully sampled data and study the global convergence behavior of GROUSE in terms of two phases with two different convergence metrics.
-In comparison, we extend the results to undersampled data and provide an unifying analysis framework with only one single convergence metric for both fully sampled and undersampled data.
-With this much simpler analysis framework, the global convergence result of full data case we provide in this paper is still tighter than that in \cite{zhang2015global}.
-Hence the focus of this paper is more general and the analysis is more concise than that in \cite{zhang2015global}.